-Or their friends question them how they can survive without this essential food.
+Or their friends question how they can survive without this essential food.

-Even as adults our bones are constantly breaking down and remodeling, this process can either make our bones stronger or weaker depending on our diet and lifestyle
+Even as adults, our bones are constantly breaking down and remodelling; this process can either make our bones stronger or weaker depending on our diet and lifestyle

 This is why diet and strength training is so important for strong bones.

-This provides calcium for important physiological functions such as muscle contraction, nerve signaling, blood clotting, balancing blood pressure, and healthy skin.
+This provides calcium for important physiological functions such as muscle contraction, nerve signalling, blood clotting, balancing blood pressure, and healthy skin.

-Women are at higher risk due to the declining estrogen levels which play an important role in bone health.
+Women are at higher risk due to declining estrogen levels which play an essential role in bone health.

-It’s not just about calcium for healthy bones, the fat-soluble vitamins A, D and K are all important for healthy bones and to be able to absorb calcium from your diet.
+It's not just about calcium for healthy bones; the fat-soluble vitamins A, D and K are all important for healthy bones and being able to absorb calcium from your diet.

-Vitamin D levels should be a minimum of 90-120 nmol/l which is the metric target for Australia or 30-50 ng/dl in the U.S.
+Vitamin D levels should be a minimum of 90-120 nmol/l, which is the metric target for Australia/ Europe or 50-70 ng/dl in the U.S.

-Vitamin A is found in good supply in liver, this may be the best source but not to everyone’s taste so other sources include bone broth, eggs, and cod liver oil.
+Vitamin A is found in good supply in liver, and this may be the best source but not to everyone's taste, so other sources include bone broth, eggs, and cod liver oil.